alanng10/Country/Docue/a.md

 The park is any park.

-The park is any class.
+The class is any class.

-The park is any center.
+The center is any center.

 Arca word has spell.
 The spell is: